 15. Notion (with comments)

-Best for: Teams already using Notion who need basic visual feedback
+Best for: Teams already using Notion who need lightweight visual feedback

 Pricing: